🎉Grand Opening: June 2026

 Craze Lines

-These are very fine, superficial cracks that affect only the outer enamel.
-They are extremely common in adult teeth and are generally considered a cosmetic concern rather than a structural one.
-Craze lines typically do not cause pain and usually do not require treatment.
+These are very fine, superficial cracks in the outer enamel.
+They are extremely common in adult teeth and are usually considered cosmetic rather than a clinical concern.
+Craze lines typically do not cause pain or sensitivity and often require no treatment.

 Fractured Cusp